Abraham Woodhull: Spy ring

 Continental Army Major Benjamin Tallmadge was Woodhull's neighbor in Setauket and approached Woodhull in August 1778 about gathering intelligence for the Patriot cause during the American Revolutionary War.
 Woodhull had been caught smuggling contraband across Long Island Sound, and Tallmadge spoke with Connecticut Governor Jonathan Trumbull and got him released.
 Tallmadge then set up a spy network in New York, with Woodhull as the lead agent.

 Woodhull began spying in October 1778 and sent his first "Samuel Culper" letter on October 29, 1778, after he had sworn an oath of loyalty to the Crown as cover.
-His plan was to travel to Manhattan, ostensibly to visit his married sister, Mary Underhill, and her husband, Amos, at their boarding house.
-In Manhattan, he collected information from various sources, including British officers staying at the Underhill boarding house and then return to Setauket, where he passed the information to the Continental Army lieutenant and whaleboat operator Caleb Brewster to take across Long Island Sound to Tallmadge.
+He planned to travel to Manhattan, ostensibly to visit his married sister, Mary Underhill, and her husband, Amos, at their boarding house.
+In Manhattan, he collected information from various sources, including British officers staying at the Underhill boarding house, and then returned to Setauket, where he passed the information to the Continental Army lieutenant and whaleboat operator Caleb Brewster to take across Long Island Sound to Tallmadge.

 Tallmadge then sent the information to General George Washington.
-Austin Roe became the main courier for the ring later after Woodhull stopped going to New York City to gather intelligence personally.
+Austin Roe became the main courier for the ring after Woodhull stopped going to New York City to gather intelligence personally.
 He delivered messages via dead drop, burying them in a box in a pasture that he rented on Woodhull's property.